wjakob/nanobind/docs/why.rst

 - **Stable ABI**: nanobind can target Python's `stable ABI interface
   <https://docs.python.org/3/c-api/stable.html>`__ starting with Python 3.12.
-  This means that extension modules will be compatible with future version of Python without having to compile separate binaries per interpreter.
-That vision is still relatively far out, however: it will require Python 3.12+ to be widely deployed.
+  This means that extension modules are compatible with later version of Python without having to compile separate binaries per interpreter.

 - **Stub generation**: nanobind ships with a custom :ref:`stub generator
-  <stubs>` and CMake integration to automatically create high quality stubs as
+  <stubs>` and CMake integration to automatically create high quality type
-  part of the build process. `Stubs
+  stubs as part of the build process. `Stubs
   <https://typing.readthedocs.io/en/latest/source/stubs.html>`__ make compiled
   extension code compatible with visual autocomplete in editors like `Visual Studio Code <https://code.visualstudio.com>`__ and static type checkers like